How Robots, Cobots, and Mindbots Improve Manufacturing

 It is expected that an ongoing EU-funded study on mindbots will prove that adopting these innovative collaborative robots in production settings has a highly positive impact on human workers.
 This implies that manufacturing companies should develop a plan for introducing and implementing this technology in the near term.
 These highly sophisticated, machine-operated ‘workers’ require dedicated software and applications not just to run but also to provide meaningful insights to their human counterparts, production managers and heads of factories.
 These apps should facilitate the smooth operation of the robotic workers and simplify their collaboration with humans via user-friendly interfaces that incorporate universal UX principles and design thinking.

 Looking for a partner to help you develop your robotic or industry 4.0 app?
-Look no further than the Pegus Digital team – let’s schedule a call to discuss your needs.
+Look no further than the Verhaert Digital team – let’s schedule a call to discuss your needs.